|Credit Building Rating:||3.4 / 5|

 If you don’t have $300 available to put down as a deposit, then you’ll want to keep looking.
 U.S. Bank’s minimum $300 deposit is unusually high for a secured card, making it tough for cardholders with tight budgets to qualify.

 Many secured cards, by contrast, charge no more than $200.
-Some cards, such as the Secured Mastercard® from Capital One, allow qualified borrowers to open a card with as little as $49.
+Some cards, such as the Capital One Platinum Secured Credit Card, allow qualified borrowers to open a card with as little as $49.

 Pick a limit, based on what you can afford